-- (i) at no cost to the customer - (ii) by way of exchange for any ticket or voucher - (iii) by inclusion of the price for an alcoholic drink in some other charge or payment for a product, goods or services such as with a mixer, food or an entrance/cloakroom charge - (iv) at a price less than that being charged either during an earlier or later period of the same day - (v) in such a way whereby types, brands, and mixtures of drinks are sold either singly or in multiples, at a price for greater measures or quantities than those same drinks being sold for the same price but in smaller measures and quantities during an earlier or later period of the same day.

-- 9.1 A conspicuous notice must be displayed on or immediately outside the premises adjacent to the entrance to the premises which gives details of times when the premises are permitted to be open for any licensable activity. - 9.2 A conspicuous notice must be displayed on or immediately outside the premises, or which is immediately adjacent to the premises, which gives details of any restrictions relating to the admission of children to the premises. - 10.1 Suitably phrased, clear and conspicuous notices shall be displayed near the entrance to the premises and in other appropriate locations such as sanitary conveniences advising patrons - (i) of any risk of theft or possibility of other criminal activity and/or - (ii) to exercise care with their personal possessions to prevent theft and/or - (iii) how to report any incidents of theft or other criminal activity. - 11.1 All signs required under these conditions shall comply with those conditions, shall be placed in accordance with those conditions and be illuminated or positioned in well-lighted locations. - 12.1 A CCTV system shall be designed, installed and maintained in proper working order, to the satisfaction of the licensing authority and in consultation with Norfolk police.
-Such a system will: - (i) be operated by properly trained staff - (ii) be in operation at all times that the premises are being used for a licensable activity - (ii) ensure coverage of all entrances and exits to the licensed premises internally and externally - (iii) ensure coverage of such other areas as may be required by the licensing authority and Norfolk police - (iv) provide continuous recording facilities for each camera to a good standard of clarity.
-Such recordings shall be retained (on tape or otherwise) for a period of two months and shall be supplied to the licensing authority or a police officer on request.
+- (i) at no cost to the customer - (ii) by way of exchange for any ticket or voucher - (iii) by inclusion of the price for an alcoholic drink in some other charge or payment for a product, goods or services such as with a mixer, food or an entrance/cloakroom charge - (iv) at a price less than that being charged either during an earlier or later period of the same day - (v) in such a way whereby types, brands, and mixtures of drinks are sold either singly or in multiples, at a price for greater measures or quantities than those same drinks being sold for the same price but in smaller measures and quantities during an earlier or later period of the same day. - 32.
+A conspicuous notice must be displayed on or immediately outside the premises adjacent to the entrance to the premises that gives details of times when the premises are permitted to be open for any licensable activity. - 33.
+A conspicuous notice must be displayed on or immediately outside the premises, or which is immediately adjacent to the premises, which gives details of any restrictions relating to the admission of children to the premises. - 34.
+Suitably phrased, clear and conspicuous notices shall be displayed near the entrance to the premises and in other appropriate locations such as sanitary conveniences advising patrons - (i) of any risk of theft or possibility of other criminal activity and/or - (ii) to exercise care with their personal possessions to prevent theft and/or - (iii) how to report any incidents of theft or other criminal activity. - 35.
+All signs required under these conditions shall comply with those conditions, shall be placed in accordance with those conditions and be illuminated or positioned in well-lighted locations. - 36.
+A CCTV system shall be designed, installed and maintained in proper working order, to the satisfaction of the licensing authority and in consultation with Norfolk police.
+Such a system will: